jpwalker625/jpwalker625.github.io/about.md

 My family and friends are most important to me.

-I seek a balanced, peaceful life.
+I like working with my hands - making things, home improvement, gardening, etc.

+Outwardly, I'm very practical, logical, and orderly.
+Perhaps, even shallow.
+Internally, I'm rather cerebral.
+I love philosophy and thinking about abstract ideas.

-I am not religious, but I do have faith.
+I am not religious, but I resonate with the teachings of Buddhism

+Above all, I seek a balanced, peaceful life.

 Some of my favorite sayings:
-Everything in moderation, including moderation.
+* Everything in moderation, including moderation.
-The more you get into, the more ridiculous it gets.
+* The more you get into, the more ridiculous it gets.